FOMAT

 Key Eligibility Criteria for MASH Clinical Trials: Who Can Participate?

-Metabolic dysfunction-associated steatohepatitis (MASH)1 previously known as Non-alcoholic steatohepatitis (NASH) is a serious liver condition that has been gaining attention due to its increasing prevalence2,3 and the limited number of FDA-approved treatments.
-The global prevalence of Metabolic dysfunction- associated fatty liver...
+MASH clinical trials are opening new doors for patients with Metabolic dysfunction-associated steatohepatitis (MASH), previously known as Non-alcoholic steatohepatitis (NASH), a serious liver condition gaining attention due to its increasing prevalence and limited FDA-approved treatments.
+The global prevalence of Metabolic dysfunction-...

 Read More